How to Choose an SEO-Friendly CMS to Boost Your Web Traffic

 A content management system (CMS) is a software platform used to allow multiple users to create new web pages, edit existing pages and update website copy.
 With a CMS, even users unfamiliar with coding can publish changes to the website without development or IT involvement.

 With a CMS, you can allow marketers and other members of your team to make website updates.
 The CMS administrator controls the permissions surrounding each individual user’s access level.
 Not all users require full publish permissions, and a CMS allows you that control while still opening access up to those with less technical knowledge.
-At Blue Compass, our website is changing often, and we would not be able to keep up and respond in a timely manner without our CMS.
+At Blue Compass, our website is changing often, and we would not be able to keep up and respond in a timely manner without Slate, the user-friendly CMS.

 When it comes to choosing the right CMS, first, start by making sure you have access to basic content management features.
 If you’re not sure what to look for in a content management system, basic features include: